Have you heard of EveryDollar? EveryDollar is a budgeting app that was created by famed financial expert Dave Ramsey.

 EveryDollar is a great app.
 I found it easy to use even for me, a self-admitted non-techie person.
 The one and only thing that bugged me about the app was that it costs money.
-Although $8.25 a month (averaged out) isn’t terribly expensive, it can be hard to part with if you’re uber-frugal like me.
+Although $10.75 a month (averaged out if you pay annually) isn’t terribly expensive, it can be hard to part with if you’re uber-frugal like me.
 Plus there are plenty of other, free, options to choose from.

 The signup process for EveryDollar is very simple.
 You start by visiting the EveryDollar home page and clicking the “Sign up — it’s free” button.

 After you click on that button, you’ll get directed to a short signup form.
 It’ll ask for your name, email address, ZIP code and country of residence.

 In addition, you’ll need to create your EveryDollar password on this page.

 Once you’ve entered all of that information, you’ll click “Create My Account.”
 At that point, an email verification will be sent to the email address you entered when you signed up.

 After you’ve clicked on the verification box contained within the email, you’ll get taken to a landing page with a “Take me to my budget” box.

 Click on the box and you’re ready to get started!

 From the “Take me to my budget” landing page, you’ll get directed to a goals page.